mrtazz/restclient-cpp/README.md

 // set CURLOPT_PROGRESSDATA
 conn->SetFileProgressCallbackData(data);
 ```

+## Error handling
+When restclient-cpp encounters an error, generally the error (or "status") code is returned in the `Response` (see
+[Response struct in restclient.h](https://github.com/mrtazz/restclient-cpp/blob/master/include/restclient-cpp/restclient.h)).
+This error code can be either
+an [HTTP error code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), or if a lower-level cURL error was encountered, it may be
+a [CURLCode](https://curl.haxx.se/libcurl/c/libcurl-errors.html).
+Currently, libcurl only defines 92 error codes, which means
+there is no overlap between cURL error codes and HTTP response codes (which start at 1xx).
+However, if in the future, libcurl defines more than 99
+error codes, meaning that cURL errors overlap with the HTTP 1xx class of responses, restclient-cpp will return a -1 if the CURLCode is 100 or higher.
+In this case, callers can use `GetInfo().lastRequest.curlCode` to inspect the actual cURL error.

 ## Thread Safety
 restclient-cpp leans heavily on libcurl as it aims to provide a thin wrapper